Tarmity/HobbyConnect/README.md

      - In terminal, "npm i" to load dependencies
      - In terminal, "node server"
-     - Navigate to your web browser, and in the address bar "http://localserver:8080 *This application will be uploaded to Heroku -> https://immense-dusk-57096.herokuapp.com/
+     - Navigate to your web browser, and in the address bar "http://localserver:8080

 #### Contributers
      Tarmity Flassman